homiedopie/beberlei.de/2013/02/04/doctrine_and_solid.rst

 These problems are related to the inability to share behavioral code through aggregation and the complexity of state transformations.
-Combining both, your average entity with 5-15 fields can end up with hundrets or thousands lines of code.
+Combining both, your average entity with 5-15 fields can end up with hundreds or thousands lines of code.
 The solutions to both problems boil down to `minimizing duplication and maximizing clarity
 <http://www.jbrains.ca/permalink/the-four-elements-of-simple-design>`_.